Olumuyiwaray/express-boilerplate/README.md

 # express-boilerplate

-Simple startup boilerplate with configuration, CI/CD and docker for any express
+Simple startup boilerplate with configuration, CI/CD and docker for any express app